 There are also online art galleries that focus on contemporary art forms.
 Digital artists can sell their art on sites like Art Station.
 Check it out.

 I won’t write any more about them here, namely because I’ve already done that.

-14. Sell Your Art on Your Own Website

-### Text C

-There are also online art galleries that focus on contemporary art forms.
-Digital artists can sell their art on sites like Art Station.
-Check it out.

-I won’t write any more about them here, namely because I’ve already done that.

-14. Sell Your Art on Your Own Website
+14. Sell Your Art From Your Own Website